-The Chief Financial Officer/Director of Finance shall have primary responsibility for developing financing recommendations.
-The Chief Financial Officer/Director of Finance shall:
+The Director of Finance shall have primary responsibility for developing financing recommendations.
+The Director of Finance shall:

-- Meet at least annually during budget development with Department Directors to consider the need for financing, review debt capacity and assess progress on the Capital Improvement Program. - Periodically review changes in state and federal legislation. - Periodically review the provisions of ordinances authorizing issuance of debt obligations. - Periodically review the City's Charter to ensure compliance with state law. - Periodically review services provided by the financial advisor, bond counsel, paying agent, and other service providers to evaluate the extent and effectiveness of the services being provided. - B. Conflicts of Interest
+- Meet at least annually during budget development with Department Directors to consider the need for financing, review debt capacity and assess progress on the Capital Improvement Program; - Periodically review changes in state and federal legislation; - Periodically review the provisions of ordinances authorizing issuance of debt obligations; - Periodically review the City's Charter to ensure compliance with state law; and - Periodically review services provided by the financial advisor, bond counsel, paying agent, and other service providers to evaluate the extent and effectiveness of the services being provided. - B. Conflicts of Interest

 All participants in the debt management process shall act responsibly as custodians of public assets.
 Officers and employees involved in the debt management process shall refrain from personal business activity that could conflict with proper execution of the financing program, or which could impair their ability to make impartial financing decisions.
-An annual Conflict of Interest form will be completed by officers and employees involved in the debt management process.